fabric8io/fabric8/docs/v2-changes.md

 ## Changes since Version 1.x

-In fabric8 1.x we assumed only a JVM was available and then we build lots of abstractions that are very similar to [Kubernetes](http://kubernetes.io).
+In fabric8 1.x we assumed only a JVM was available and then we built lots of abstractions that are very similar to [Kubernetes](http://kubernetes.io).

-In fabric8 2.x we have decided to assume a base of the [Kubernetes](http://kubernetes.io) &amp; [Docker](http://docker.io/) and to use the kubernetes REST API to orchestrate containers.
+In fabric8 2.x we have decided to assume a base of [Kubernetes](http://kubernetes.io) &amp; [Docker](http://docker.io/) and to use the Kubernetes REST API to orchestrate containers.
 For non-linux platforms which don't support Docker we have [Jube](jube.html) which is a pure Java implementation of Kubernetes which emulates Docker on any platform that supports Java 7.

 Because of this approach we do quite a few things a little differently under the covers.
 In fabric8 1.x we had to do a lot of work to replicate the kinds of things Kubernetes gives us; things like discovery of services, wiring, auto   scaling etc.

 However as an end user writing, say, Java applications or using technologies like ActiveMQ, Camel or containers like Karaf, Tomcat, WildFly or Spring Boot things should seem pretty similar; though in many ways things get much simpler now (as discovery, wiring and packaging is now simpler and more standardised).

-The aim of fabric8 on kubernetes is still to support any runtime application server or software distribution at all; though docker containers will be the standard mechanism for packaging and running software.
+The aim of fabric8 on Kubernetes is still to support any runtime application server or software distribution at all; though docker containers will be the standard mechanism for packaging and running software.
 The change from 1.x to 2.x does not mean any application servers are no longer supported; it's the reverse - now any docker image is supported ;).

 ### How does it affect my build?